Cathy Muñoz

 Catherine Norah Muñoz (née Engstrom; born June 23, 1964) is an American politician who was a Republican member of the Alaska House of Representatives, who from 2009 to 2017 represented the 34th District.
-She served as Co-Chair of the Community and Regional Affairs Committee, Vice-Chair of the Education Committee, and served two terms on the House Finance Committee.
-She served as Co-Chair of the Community & Regional Affairs Committee and Vice-Chair of the Education Committee.
-Muñoz has been a small business owner since 1988.
 She was appointed by Governor Michael J. Dunleavy in 2018 to serve as the Deputy Commissioner of the Alaska Department of Labor and Workforce Development.

 Muñoz was a third-generation member of the Alaska Legislature.
 Her father served in the Alaska House and Senate, her grandfather as the mayor of Douglas, Alaska and in the Territorial and State Senates, and her grandmother served in the Territorial House.

-Early political experience

-Past political and government positions include City and Borough of Juneau (CBJ) Assembly: 3 Terms, Chair, CBJ Finance, Chair, CBJ Human, Resources Committee, CBJ liaison to School Board and Parks & Recreation Advisory Committee, Former Chair, Trails, Working Group, Chair, Affordable Housing and Alternate Member: Alaska Seafood Marketing Institute.
-Member of the Alaska Native Sisterhood and the Alaska Humanities Forum.
+Early life and career

+Muñoz graduated from Juneau-Douglas High School, and received a Bachelor of Arts in political science from the University of the Pacific (United States).
+She was crowned Miss Juneau in 1982.

+As a teenager she worked aboard fishing scows and in fish processing plants on the "slime line."
+Cathy worked in the Ad Lib art gallery in downtown Juneau which she opened with her mother Sally, until she decided to run for the legislature in 2008.

+Muñoz has been a small business owner since 1988.

+Muñoz served three terms in the Juneau Assembly.

 House of Representatives

 In 2008, Muñoz beat Democratic incumbent Andrea Doll in District 4, 50.6% to 48.4%.

-In 2014 Democrat George McGuan ran against Muñoz in district 34.
-Muñoz won 62.4% of the votes and McGuan won 37.6% of the votes in a mainly Republican district.
-It was the first time she had faced opposition in six years.
-In 2016, Democrat Justin Parish beat her 50.9% to 48.5% on a platform of fiscal responsibility.
-Parish declined to run for reelection after a single term and was succeeded by Democrat Andi Story.
-Juneau's representative Justin Parish won't seek re-election, KTOO-TV, Jacob Resneck, April 24, 2018.
-Retrieved August 25, 2019.
+In the legislature, she served as Co-Chair of the Community and Regional Affairs Committee, Vice-Chair of the Education Committee, and served for two terms on the House Finance Committee.
+She served as Co-Chair of the Community & Regional Affairs Committee and Vice-Chair of the Education Committee.